Wellington to Craven Arms Railway: Wellington and Lightmoor

 The section from Ketley to Horsehay was inspected by Captain Tyler for the Board of Trade on 3 March 1859, but he was scathing about the deficiencies and he declined to approve the line for passenger traffic.
 A second visit by Captain Ross also disclosed unacceptable features.
 Hasty rectification was made, and the line was opened for passenger traffic, in fact all the way to Lightmoor, on 2 May 1859.
 Lightmoor was not a passenger destination in itself, being a centre of the iron industry, so in collaboration with the GWR, the passenger service ran from Wellington to Lightmoor Junction, reversing there, and then on to Shifnal via Madeley over the GWR (former S&BR) branch line.

 Some shareholders expressed dissatisfaction that their railway terminated at Lightmoor, but the directors were adamant in declining to undertake to complete the line to Coalbrookdale; there was no possibility at the time of raising the necessary money to do so.

 The line was worked by the Coalbrookdale Company until 1 July 1861.
-After that it was leased to the West Midland Railway and the Great Western Railway jointly; the lease was ratified by Act of 1 August 1861.
+After that it was leased to the West Midland Railway and the Great Western Railway jointly; the lease was ratified by the West Midland and Severn Valley Railway Companies Act 1861 (24 & 25 Vict. c. ccxii) of 1 August 1861.
 Following an agreement with the West Midland Railway the Wellington and Severn Junction Railway was operated by them.
 The WMR amalgamated with the GWR on 1 August 1863, keeping the name Great Western Railway, and the GWR then took over the working arrangement.